kewalaka/ado-semantic-release/README.md

 steps:
 - task: update-yaml@1
   displayName: 'Update yaml'
+  inputs:
     filename: Chart.yaml
     key: version
     value: 3.2.1 # if omitted will use the latest git tag
     createBackup: true # create a backup of the original file
 ```

 See [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for specification.